artimiti/site-starter-build/README.md

-# Sites-DanceHub
+# Sites-Projectexamplename
-Package for site DanceHub
+Package for site Projectexamplename